detekt/detekt/docs/pages/gettingstarted/cli.md

       Shows the usage.
   * --input, -i
       Input paths to analyze.
-    --output, -o
-      Directory where output reports are stored.
-    --output-name, -on
-      The base name for output reports is derived from this parameter.
     --parallel
       Enables parallel compilation of source files.
 Should only be used if the analyzing project has more than ~200 kotlin files.
       Default: false
     --plugins, -p
       Extra paths to plugin jars separated by ',' or ';'.
+    --print-ast
+      Prints the AST for given [input] file.
+Must be no directory.
+      Default: false
+    --report, -r
+      Generates a report for given 'report-id' and stores it on given 'path'.
+      Entry should consist of: [report-id:path-to-store-report]+
+    --run-rule
+      Specify a rule by [RuleSet:Rule] pattern and run it on input.

 ```